CORENdot/Unity-Vertex-Color-Processor-for-Crocotile3D-.obj-files/README.md

     5 - If the Unity project doesn't have Color Space set to Gamma in the Player Settings vertex colors will result different than Crocotile 3D.
 (More subtle)
             - Gamma is the default Color Space on new projects by Unity.
-            - There might be a workaround in ModelImporter functions to avoid this, check documentation.
+            - There might be a workaround in ModelImporter settings for Linear space users, check documentation.
             - Other solution might involve to change how the Colors are parsed in this script.

     6 - It requires PreserveHierarchy, OptimizeMesh and WeldVertices from ModelImporter settings set to false